-Regulation Resource of Concern Potential Requirements Process National Historic Preservation Act, Section 106 Submerged cultural and historic sites such as shipwrecks May include: 1) use of a marine archaeologist to identify known and potential sites and set buffers (type-specific) to avoid them; 2) training of monitors in identification of artifacts; 3) a plan for how to address unanticipated discoveries during removal operations; and 4) implementation of remote sensing surveys (magnetometer, side scan sonar) to identify potential historic sites when working in high-sensitivity areas.
-Contact the SHPO as early as possible to start the consultation process.
-The objective is to seek ways to avoid, minimize, or mitigate any potential adverse effects on cultural resources.
+Regulation Resource of Concern Potential Requirements Process National Submerged cultural and May include: 1) use of a marine Contact the SHPO as Historic historic sites such as archaeologist to identify known early as possible to Preservation shipwrecks and potential sites and set start the consultation Act, Section buffers (type-specific) to avoid process.
+The 106 them; 2) training of monitors in objective is to seek identification of artifacts; 3) a ways to avoid, plan for how to address minimize, or unanticipated discoveries during mitigate any removal operations; and 4) potential adverse implementation of remote effects on cultural sensing surveys (magnetometer, resources. side scan sonar) to identify potential historic sites when working in high-sensitivity areas.